treinartz/APCS.ProcessingResources/chapters/IntroAndConditionalLogic.md

 **Activity modality:** Modeling programming and Student-driven project **Goals:**
-..*Learn how writing code works - sequencing and basic syntax ..*Read and interpret documentation
+*Learn how writing code works - sequencing and basic syntax *Read and interpret documentation
-..*Gain familiarity with the “setup” and the “draw” functions ..*Pull out vocabulary
+*Gain familiarity with the “setup” and the “draw” functions *Pull out vocabulary
   ..*Syntax
   ..*Return
   ..*RGB Colors

 **Activity Description**
 Ask students to create a picture of some type on graph paper.
 There are many ways to do this - some suggestions are:
-..* Use pattern blocks or tanagrams to create a picture ..* Use colored pencils to draw a picture of what they did this summer.
+* Use pattern blocks or tanagrams to create a picture
+* Use colored pencils to draw a picture of what they did this summer.
-..* Show some images of some modern art and have students create their own.
+* Show some images of some modern art and have students create their own.

 Once students have an image on their graph paper, have them transfer it to a processing sketch.